Daniel Bonham

 Daniel Bonham (born June 3, 1977) is an American politician.
 A member of the Republican party, he served as a member of the Oregon State Senate from 2023 to 2025, and served as minority leader from 2024 to 2025.
 He represented the 26th district, encompassing rural Clackamas County and parts of Wasco, Hood River, and east Multnomah Counties making up the Columbia River Gorge.
 Prior to that, he served as a member of the Oregon House of Representatives from 2017 to 2023, appointed to replace Representative John Huffman after his resignation.

-Bonham resigned from the State Senate in October 2025 and was subsequently nominated to be an Assistant Secretary of Labor by president Donald Trump.

 Biography

 Bonham was raised in Tigard, Oregon, and graduated from Tigard High School in 1995.
 He received a bachelor's degree in business from Linfield College in 1999.
 Bonham then worked for Evergreen International Aviation and RB Rubber Products in McMinnville, before moving to The Dalles in 2007, where he purchased Maupin's Stove and Spas.

 Bonham lost his wife, Lori, to cancer in December 2022.
 Daniel has two children: Jennifer and Jack.

 In early 2023, Bonham was injured in a House vs. Senate basketball game.
 Democratic Representative Hai Pham, a dentist, administered emergency care in the stadium.